aciucaru/atomic-orbitals/README.md

 * the Theodor Benfey spiral periodic table image: [Elementspiral_(polyatomic).svg](https://en.wikipedia.org/wiki/File:Elementspiral_(polyatomic).svg), made and uploaded by DePiep ([DePiep](https://commons.wikimedia.org/wiki/User:DePiep)) on Wikipedia, licensed under Creative Commons CC BY-SA 3.0 Deed license: [CC BY-SA 3.0 DEED](https://creativecommons.org/licenses/by-sa/3.0/deed.en).

 ### Personal images
 I have also made a personal version of this Mohammed Abubakr circular periodic table, using the following Wikipedia image as reference only (I did not modify it): [Circular_form_of_periodic_table.svg](https://en.wikipedia.org/wiki/File:Circular_form_of_periodic_table.svg), made and uploaded by Cbuckley ([Cbuckley](https://en.wikipedia.org/wiki/User:Cbuckley)) on Wikipedia, licensed under Creative Commons CC-BY 3.0 DEED license: [CC-BY 3.0 DEED](https://creativecommons.org/licenses/by/3.0/deed.en).
-I did not modify this image, I have made a personal version of it which is 100% my own work, in Inkscape, but is stiil mentioned because it was the source of inspiration on my own .svg image.
+I did not modify this image, I have made a personal version of it which is 100% my own work, in Inkscape, but is still mentioned it because it was the source of inspiration on my own .svg image.

 ### Technologies used
 This web application (which is basically a webpage) was made with the following: